Benefits of Folic Acid during Pregnancy

 For those of you who are planning on getting pregnant sometime soon, begin taking a prenatal vitamin with 400 mcg of folic acid at least three months before trying.

 Besides taking vitamins and supplements, here are whole natural foods high in folate:

 - 4 spears of boiled asparagus 89 mcg/serving

 - 1 serving fortified breakfast cereal 100 mcg/serving

 Even though you may have a good diet, it’s difficult to get all the nutrients you and your baby need from food alone.
-Luckily, Yoxa Low GI Shakes are perfect for this role.
-Yoxa Shakes are high in fibre and have a high enough nutritional value, when taken with fat-free milk, to be regarded as a meal replacement.
+Luckily, Yoxa MEAL in a Glass are perfect for this role.
+Yoxa MEAL in a Glass is high in fibre and have a high enough nutritional value, when taken with fat-free milk, to be regarded as a meal replacement.
 These gluten-free shakes contain Essential Sugars (“Glyco-Nutrients”) and provide energy without fattening.
 These cholesterol-free supplement shakes stop cravings and help control blood sugar levels.

 Remember, good nutrition is fundamental to a healthy pregnancy.